Replicant: Blade Runner

-While Deckard discusses Rachael with Tyrell, Tyrell states that to better control them, he started to implant false memories to give them the years of experiences that humans take for granted; creating a "cushion or pillow for their emotions."
+While Deckard discusses Rachael with Tyrell, Tyrell states that to better control replicants he started to implant false memories to give them the years of experiences that humans take for granted, creating a "cushion or pillow for their emotions."

 Nexus-6 units were designed to have a four-year lifespan to avoid emotional development, and all attempts to increase a replicant's lifespan have resulted in death.
 According to Deckard, a normal replicant can usually be discovered using the Voight-Kampff test within 20–30 questions, though Rachael answers over one hundred questions before Deckard determines she is a replicant.

-The second film further develops Rachael's origin, and gives significantly more details about its radical design.
-It revealed that it was an experimental model of replicant with a high percentage of human organs, including human reproductive organs, and that Rachael conceived a child with Deckard.
-As Rachael died during childbirth, its possible survival beyond the four years was undetermined.
+The second film further develops Rachael's origin, and gives significantly more details about her radical design.
+It revealed that she was an experimental model of replicant with a high percentage of human organs, including human reproductive organs, and that Rachael conceived a child with Deckard.
+As Rachael died during childbirth, her possible survival beyond the four years was undetermined.